Green Deep Reinforcement Learning for IoT Edge Intrusion Detection: Experimental Results

 \subsubsection{DDoS Detection Probability}

 Figure~\ref{fig:ddos_detection} illustrates the temporal evolution of DDoS detection probability for both AutoDRL-IDS and DeepEdgeIDS at the edge.
 DeepEdgeIDS consistently sustains a higher detection probability throughout all time intervals, reflecting its adaptability to fluctuating attack intensities and unseen (zero-day) traffic behaviors.
-In contrast, AutoDRL-IDS exhibits a steadier yet slightly lower curve, emphasizing stability and controlled response optimization through its supervised policy refinement.
+In contrast, AutoDRL-IDS exhibits a steadier yet slightly lower curve, emphasizing stability and optimizing controlled responses through its supervised policy refinement.
 This behavioral divergence highlights the supporting strengths of the two solutions: (1) DeepEdgeIDS achieves rapid adaptation and heightened sensitivity to transient, high-volume DDoS bursts through its AE–DQN reinforcement architecture, while (2) AutoDRL-IDS ensures sustained reliability and low false alarm rates during prolonged operational stability.
 Furthermore, the overall detection profiles confirm that DeepEdgeIDS responds more aggressively to traffic volatility, enabling faster threat suppression at the edge gateway.\\

 The ANOVA results in Table~\ref{tab:anova_1} quantitatively confirm this observation.
-DeepEdgeIDS demonstrates statistically significant over AutoDRL-IDS in DDoS detection performance.
+DeepEdgeIDS demonstrates statistically significant overperformance relative to AutoDRL-IDS in DDoS detection.
 The computed \textit{F}-statistic (67.89) indicates a substantial separation in mean detection probabilities, and the corresponding \textit{p}-value ($<0.05$) confirms significance at the 95\% confidence level.
-Furthermore, the effect size, which captures the proportion of variance explained by the model design, shows that DeepEdgeIDS accounts for the majority of performance variance.
+Furthermore, the effect size, which captures the proportion of variance explained by the model design, indicates that DeepEdgeIDS accounts for most of the variance in performance.
 With a partial eta squared of 0.61, the practical impact is classified as large, confirming that model architecture and adaptive learning mechanisms are the dominant factors driving detection efficacy.